rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

   \end{array}
 \right] \geq 1 - \negl(\lambda).
 $$
-I.e. for any adversary, $\Ac$, outputting an instance, the knowledge extractor can recover $p$ such that the following holds: $C$ is a commitment to $p$,
+In other words, for any adversary, $\Ac$, outputting an instance, the knowledge extractor can recover $p$ such that the following holds: $C$ is a commitment to $p$,
 $v = p(c)$, and the degree of $p$ is properly bounded.
 Note that for this protocol, we have _knowledge soundness_, meaning that $\Ac$, must actually